Vyral/christal-johnson/_posts/2024-11-12-how-will-election-results-shake-up-home-prices.md

 {% include excerpt.html %}

-You've probably asked yourself "How will the election affect the housing market?"
+You’ve probably asked yourself “How will the election affect the housing market?”
 I’ve been watching trends and drawing on what I know about real estate—both from a bird’s-eye view (macro) and right here in the DMV (micro).
 Today, I am going to give you a clear picture of what could be around the corner for homeowners and investors alike.

 **Macro vs. Micro.** In real estate, “macro” means the big picture across the U.S., while “micro” is our local market, like the DMV.
 And here’s the truth: Real estate changes locally, not on a national scale.
 What happens in Texas might not hit home here because the DMV has its own unique vibe.
 I know this market well because I live, own, invest, buy, and sell here.
 So, my advice is local-focused, even though national policies can shake things up.